 The plastic problem: Excessive use and environmental pollution

 Excessive use of plastic and the resulting pollution is a global and ever-increasing problem with severe consequences for the environment, people and animals.
-Many Asian countries, including India, the Philippines, Indonesia and Nepal, are being severely impacted due to rapid urbanisation and ambitious development: whole towns, rivers and coastal regions are drowning in rubbish.
+Many Asian countries, including India, the Philippines, Indonesia and Nepal, are being severely impacted due to rapid urbanisation and ambitious development: whole towns, rivers and coastal regions are are polluted with rubbish.
 COVID-19 has further exacerbated the situation with the increased use of masks, disinfectant bottles and packaging from goods ordered online.
 The causes of this excessive plastic use and ensuing plastic pollution are diverse:

 There is a lack of awareness of the damaging effects of plastic waste.

 Many people in our project areas do not know that plastic and micro-plastics have severe consequences for the health of both humans and animals as well as for the environment and for their own livelihoods.
 In particular marginalised groups, unofficial settlers and indigent persons have had little to no experience with environmental topics.

 Attitudes and behaviours regarding plastic use and disposal result in the severe pollution of towns, villages and coasts.

 In many Asian countries, most foods, hygiene articles and consumer goods are packaged in plastic, often in small bags so that even indigent persons can afford the portions.
 This plastic waste is often disposed of in the streets or in the rivers.
 There is a lack of awareness of how and why to reduce plastic, which leads to large amounts of unsuitably disposed waste.

 There are not enough local plastic collection points and plastic recycling centres and there is little incentive for the population to dispose of their plastic there.
 Also, plastic is seen as waste and not used as a resource.